SafeTravellers-Project/requestssimulators/README.md

 response body:
 {"status":"OK"}

-No **session id** was in the curl request, but the server generated one and that **session id** is given to the user through the response header and can be used in the following commands.
+The **session id** present in the curl request header, is also present in the response header.

-This generation of the **session id** by the server could be done by a **nextResultKO** request too.

 ### 4.2 second "documentCheck" request